Kareemfahmy97/Food-Ordering-App/README.md

 # Food Ordering App 🍣
 ## [Live Demo](https://sushi-ordering-app-9224b.web.app/)

+A Complete ordering process app 📱 built to demonstrate the use of React components, React hooks, Cart data, Form Validation, Error handling and real UX.

-This was app was build with the intention of providing a clean and simple responsive web app for choosing meals from virtual sushi resturant's menu and ordering them with a real database.
+This app was build with the intention of providing a clean and simple responsive web app for choosing meals from virtual sushi resturant's menu and ordering them with a real database.
 Feel free to reach out with any feedback.

-A Complete ordering process app 📱 built to demonstrate the use of React components, React hooks, Cart data, Form Validation, Error handling and real UX.

 - Database : Firebase receives each order after the customer submit it.